Introduction

 TemplateContext

 is guaranteed to be valid while accessible in the VM .
-This means that templates can choose to share their capabilities with other templates using the __stack
+This means that templates can choose to share their capabilities with other templates using _G

 .